Why Do Furnace Airflow Problems Occur?

 If these steps didn't point you in the right direction, consider other sources of whistling from the ducts.

-What To Do If Your Furnace's Airflow is Poor?
+What To Do If Your Furnace's Airflow Is Causing Temperature Problems?

 The solution to restoring proper airflow in your home's system depends on the issue's source.
-If your filter is indeed clogged, you'll need to replace it, and your airflow should return to normal levels.
+If you are dealing with a clogged filter, you'll need to replace it, and your airflow should return to normal levels.

 If changing the filter doesn't restore airflow patterns, you've probably got cracks in your ductwork, a broken air handler, or something more complicated that will require a technician's expertise.
 You can reach out to our Remote Assist expert for a virtual diagnosis.